-- operates with a high-seat density of 189 seats and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometer flown; - has reduced per-passenger emissions through higher load factors; - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; - has no late-night departures of aircraft, reducing the impact of noise emissions; and - is currently evaluating the benefits of the Boeing 737 MAX aircraft, a variant of the 737, with new more fuel-efficient engines.
+- operates with a high-seat density of 189 seats (increasing to 197 when the Boeing 737-MAX-200 starts being delivered in fiscal 2020) and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometer flown; - has reduced per-passenger emissions through higher load factors; - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has no late-night departures of aircraft, reducing the impact of noise emissions.

 Emissions Trading.
 On November 19, 2008, the European Council of Ministers adopted legislation to add aviation to the EU Emissions Trading Scheme as of 2012.
-This scheme, which has thus far applied mainly to energy producers, is a cap-and-trade system for CO_2 emissions to encourage industries to improve their CO_2 efficiency.
-Under the legislation, airlines were granted initial CO_2 allowances based on historical "revenue ton kilometers" and a CO_2 efficiency benchmark.
+This scheme, which has thus far applied mainly to energy producers, is a cap-and-trade system for CO2 emissions to encourage industries to improve their CO2 efficiency.
+Under the legislation, airlines were granted initial CO2 allowances based on historical "revenue ton kilometers" and a CO2 efficiency benchmark.
 Any shortage of allowances has to be purchased in the open market and/or at government auctions.
 Management believes that this legislation is likely to have a negative impact on the European airline industry.
 Ryanair takes its environmental responsibilities seriously and intends to continue to improve its environmental efficiency and to minimize emissions.
 Under Regulation 7 of The UK Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013, Ryanair is obliged to state its annual quantity of emissions in tonnes of carbon dioxide equivalent.
 Ryanair's EU Emissions Trading Scheme monitoring, reporting and allowance surrender obligations are mandated on a calendar year basis.
-For calendar year 2013, Ryanair emitted 7,649,120 tCO2, which equates to 0.094 tCO2 per passenger.
+During calendar year 2014, Ryanair emitted 7,756,156 tCO2 (Calendar 2013: 7,649,120), which equates to 0.090 tCO2 (Calendar 2013: 0.094) per passenger.

 Aviation Taxes.
 Ryanair is fundamentally opposed to the introduction of any aviation taxes, including any environmental taxes, fuel taxes or emissions levies.
-Ryanair has and continues to offer the lowest fares in Europe, to make passenger air travel affordable and accessible to European consumers.
+Ryanair has, and continues to offer, the lowest fares in Europe, to make passenger air travel affordable and accessible to European consumers.
 Ryanair believes that the imposition of additional taxes on airlines will not only increase airfares, but will discourage new entrants into the market, resulting in less choice for consumers.
 Ryanair believes this would ultimately have adverse effects on the European economy in general.
 There is in particular no justification for any environmental taxes on aviation following the introduction of the Emissions Trading Scheme for airlines.